-BARRICADES AND INSURRECTIONS ARE PART OF THE CITY'S LEGEND, BUT EVEN BEFORE THE MUSEUM'S RENOVATION* THEY WERE ALMOST ABSENT
+BARRICADES AND INSURRECTIONS ARE PART OF THE LEGEND OF PARIS, BUT EVEN BEFORE THE MUSEUM'S RENOVATION* THEY WERE ALMOST ABSENT

-- Victor Hugo inserts two in Les Misérables, though they are of June 1848 and the story culminates with an insurrection that took place 15 years before:
+- Victor Hugo found the barricades of June 1848 important enough to insert in Les Misérables, though the story takes place 15 years before:

-Camp de troupes sur le Boulevard du Temple pendant les journées de juin 1848 ("Soldiers' Camp at the Entry of Boulevard du Temple during the June Days of 1848") by Alexandre Josquin, no date / zoom
+Camp de troupes sur le Boulevard du Temple pendant les journées de juin 1848 by Alexandre Josquin, no date / zoom

 - At Bastille "the barricade was monstrous...